wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md

 ![ PowerAuth Admin - Application Credentials ](./10.png)

-## Mobile App Management via the Internet Banking
+## Manage Devices in the Internet Banking

 The end user should have an overview of the devices that are activated with his/her account.
 This is usually done by implementing a specific "self-service" section in the Internet banking.
 The goal of such section should be to allow typical administrative tasks, such as: